When I first walk into Charu—right after the waitstaff notice me but moments before they can reach me with a menu—I hastily walk out without a word.

 Tsehua comes from a family of nomadic herders from Hongyuan County in the Amdo Region of Tibet, located in modern-day Sichuan.
 They live in black tents fashioned from yak hair and rotate around the grasslands according to the seasons.

 "Once I had an English teacher who was visiting and she told everyone in the village there's another nomad who speaks fluent English.
-She didn't recognize me," he says with a laugh.
+She didn't recognise me," he says with a laugh.

 At first glance, Charu is indistinguishable from any other hipster cafe.
 But it is the subtleties that make all the difference.
 It has a beverage menu of yak-based drinks—among which is yak milk coffee, decorated with the cafe's logo.
 The milk is brought in weekly, sent overnight from Tsehua's nomadic village of Hongyuan.
 There's yogurt, which is made in the same place, and as an option, it can be supplemented with highland barley and raisins.
 The menu also features a juice squeezed from sea buckthorn, a berry from the Himalayas that tastes like a cross between a mango and an orange.